XII Quiet Answers at La Guirtelle

 Over time,

-it moved away from noise
+it moves away from noise

 toward something quieter.